 The top half of the display in Figure 4-18 shows the results of pressing a button several times.
-When the voltage line indicated by the arrow is at the higher horizontal position (5 V), the button is in the on state, and the voltage is connected through it.
-Underneath the word Stop is a slice of time just after the button was switched off, as shown by two gray vertical lines.

-The button voltage during this interval is magnified in the bottom half of the screen.
-At A, the button is released by the user, and the line drops to 0 V. However, due to physical vibration, the button returns almost immediately to the higher 5 V position until B, where it vibrates off and then on again until C, where it settles in the low (off) state.
-In effect, instead of relaying one button press to our Arduino, we have unwittingly sent three.
+When the voltage line indicated by the arrows is at the higher horizontal position (5 V), the button is in the on state and the voltage is connected through it.
+Underneath the word Stop is a slice of time just after the button was switched off, as shown by two vertical lines.
+The button voltage during this time is magnified in the bottom half of the screen.
+At A, the button is released by the user and the line drops down to 0 V. However, as you can see, due to physical vibration, the button is again at the higher 5 V position until B, where it vibrates off and then on again until C, where it settles at the low (off) state.
+In effect, instead of relaying one button press to our Arduino, in this case, we have unwittingly sent three.